What Are Data Structures and Algorithms?

 Technically speaking, an algorithm is defined as a set of rules or a step-by-step procedure that are to be executed in a specific order to get the desired output.

 The formal definition of an algorithm is a finite set of steps carried out in a specific time for specific problem-solving operations, especially by a Computer.
-So basically, it is not the complete code, rather it is the logic that can be implemented to solve a particular problem.

 Algorithms are independent of programming languages and are usually represented by using flowcharts or pseudocode.

 A fact to be noted is that not all sets of instructions or procedures are an algorithm.
 A set of instructions should have all the relevant characteristics to qualify as an algorithm.

 The characteristics of algorithm are as follows-

 - Unambiguous– An algorithm should be clear and simple in nature and lead to a meaningful outcome i.e. they should be unambiguous.